ViciousSquid/Dosidicus/README.md

 # Dosidicus electronicae
-A digital squid (Dosidicus electronicae) with a simple neural network.
+A digital squid with a simple neural network.
 In the style of a Tamagotchi digital pet.

+RESEARCH PROJECT
 * requires **PyQt5** and **matlib**/**matplotlib**

 ![image](https://github.com/ViciousSquid/Dosidicus/assets/161540961/623141f5-3090-40c2-89fa-38a52a381a49)